 It’s also worth remembering that cameras with a smaller sensor will have a narrower field of view.
 A 30mm lens on an APS-C sensor isn’t considered wide angle so make sure you check your sensor size before the shoot.

-The good news when it comes to shooting a real estate video is that you don’t really need lights.
+The good news when it comes to real estate video production in Melbourne is that you don’t really need lights.
 Natural light coming through the window will be the most flattering for the room so open those blinds and doors and let in as much as possible.
 We sometimes use a small focused light (like in an art gallery) if there are details in a room that we want to highlight.
-For this we use a DEDOlight.
+For this we use a DEDO light.

 We also have a drone that we use to film properties.
 This lets us show off the skyline and the surrounding area.
 Flying in the early morning or late afternoon will give you the best looking results.

-There are a couple of crucial things to remember when you’re shooting and editing your real estate video.
+There are a couple of crucial things to remember when you’re creating real estate video content.
 You want it to be engaging but you also need to remember why people are watching the video in the first place.

 Focus pulls, arty lens flares and fast edits are no good for real estate videos.
 This is because the audience just wants to see your house.
 The way to differentiate your video from a photo slideshow is to add subtle, smooth motion.
 This is where the slider or gimbal come in handy.
 Move across rooms, through doorways, along hallways…the aim is to give the audience the sense that they’re continuously floating through the house.
 It’s visually engaging but it also gives the viewer a subconscious cue as to when they’ll see the next shot (so they don’t get bored).